SquadroneSystem/vrbrain_nuttx/NuttX/nuttx/libc/README.txt

 and interfaces from header files that are too few to warrant their own sub-
 directory:

   misc      - Nonstandard "glue" logic, debug.h, crc32.h, dirent.h

 Library Database
 ================

 Information about functions available in the NuttX C library information is maintained in a database.
-That "database" is implemented as a simple comma- separated-value file, lib.csv.
+That "database" is implemented as a simple comma- separated-value file, libc.csv.
 Most spreadsheets programs will accept this format and can be used to maintain the library database.

 This library database will (eventually) be used to generate symbol library